 How to change the color of the transform box

-If you find that the default color of the transform box outline is hard to see, you can choose a different color.
+If the color of the transform box outline is hard to see in front of your image, you can choose a different color.

-First, press the Esc key on your keyboard to cancel Free Transform.
+First, press the Esc key on your keyboard to cancel the Free Transform command .
 Then open Photoshop's Preferences.
 On a Windows PC, go up to the Edit menu.
 On a Mac, go up to the Photoshop CC menu.
 From there, choose Preferences, and then Guides, Grid & Slices:

-Down at the bottom of the dialog box is an option called Control Color.
+Down at the bottom of the dialog box is the Control Color option.
 This is the current color of the transform box: